DayveKachi/alx_capstone/README.md

   - POST /api/login/: login and obtain authentication token.

-- **Tasks** :
+- **Tasks**

   - GET /api/tasks/list/: List all tasks with optional filters and sorting.

   - GET /api/tasks/: List all tasks with default sorting by due_date.

   - POST /api/tasks/: Create a new task.

   - GET /api/tasks/<id>/: Retrieve a task by ID.

   - PUT /api/tasks/<id>/: Update a task by ID.

   - PATCH /api/tasks/<id>/: Partially update a task by ID.

   - DELETE /api/tasks/<id>/: Delete a task by ID.

-- **Users**:
+- **Users**

   - GET /api/users/: List all users.

   - POST /api/users/new/: Create a new user.

   - GET /api/users/<id>/: Retrieve a user by ID.

   - PUT /api/users/<id>/update/: Fully or partially Update a user by ID.

   - DELETE /api/users/<id>/delete/: Delete a user by ID.

 - **Mark Task Complete/Incomplete**:

   - PATCH /api/tasks/<id>/status/: Mark a task as complete or incomplete.

 ## Example Requests

 - **create a task**

-  POST /api/tasks/
+  POST /api/tasks/<br/>
     {
       "title": "Finish project report",
       "description": "Complete the final draft of the project report",